 We recognize spay/neuter is a means to an admirable goal.
 However, is it ethical to compromise the right to a healthy and happy life for the individual dog for the perceived “greater good” of controlling dog overpopulation?
 A 2012 Texas A&M research paper 99 titled, “Inconvenient Desires: Should We Routinely Neuter Companion Animals?”, explores this very question.
 Summarizing their conclusions:

 Routine neutering of companion animals raises significant ethical questions and from some ethical perspectives, looks highly problematic.
 In the case of male dogs and the long-term health risks involved, routine neutering is not morally justified.

-It is time to revisit this topic with lawmakers and provide them with the new, updated scientific information and request the law specifically allow for alternative methods of sterilization including tubal ligation or vasectomy as well as any other procedure that is not disruptive to the long-term health of the dog.
+It is time to revisit this topic with lawmakers and provide them with the new, updated scientific information and request the law specifically allow for alternative methods of sterilization including tubal ligation, OSS or vasectomy as well as any other procedure that may become available that is not disruptive to the hormones and the long-term health of the dog.
+We have just pointed out the specific viewpoints of the veterinary schools, national veterinary organizations, and animal welfare organizations to alert you to the fact that any and all of these entities may well be opposing your proposed change in the law.
 What follows is a checklist of points that need to be made to persuade lawmakers:

 - Most spay/neuter laws were written with the belief that spay/neuter was not only essential to prevent pet overpopulation, but also healthier for the dogs.
 Lawmakers were provided this information by the veterinary community.
 It is clear the lawmakers had no intent to injure or harm any dogs.
 For example, the California law contains a provision,